 Finding transcripts of state trials which have not been appealed may be more difficult.
 Although transcripts can be obtained directly from the court in which the case was heard, this will often involve a significant fee for the transcription services.
 However, high-profile trials may have been followed closely in the news media, and video or written transcripts may be available on the websites of local or national newspapers and/or television stations.
 Although these reports might be summarized narratives rather than official transcripts, they are a cheaper alternative than contacting the court.

-As with federal cases (see above), when reading a state court opinion on Bloomberg Law, LexisNexis or Westlaw, links will be provided to available related documents.
+As with federal cases, when reading a state court opinion on Bloomberg Law, LexisNexis and WestlawNext, links will be provided to available related documents.
 While these documents do not include full transcripts of the trial, they may include excerpted transcripts of testimony, particularly expert witness testimony.

 D. Verdicts, Sentences & Settlements

 The text of jury verdicts, criminal sentences and plea agreements, and civil settlements will likely be reproduced in compiled sets of records and briefs (see section III), or linked to the court's opinion in Bloomberg, LexisNexis and Westlaw.
 In addition, copies of the actual documents or (more likely) summaries may be available in the resources listed below.

 Note that in some cases, civil settlements and criminal plea agreements may be sealed by the court as part of the agreement.